• Home

 Seed Global Health is challenging the status quo.
 As a social enterprise working across four countries and with global partners, we are united in the belief that quality, dignified healthcare can and should be accessible for all.
 We have seen firsthand how dedication, discipline, and long-term investments in the health workforce can improve health outcomes in any setting.

 Working with governments across sub-Saharan Africa, we seek to catalyze and inspire lasting change in the public health systems of our partner countries.
-We help to train nurses, midwives, and physicians (close to 35,000 to date) to build complete health workforce teams that can provide high-quality care and save lives.
+We help to train nurses, midwives, and physicians (over 42,000 to date) to build complete health workforce teams that can provide high-quality care and save lives.
 We do this by strengthening clinical care delivery, improving health education, and supporting policies that enable health professionals to succeed.

-Seed currently works in Uganda, Malawi, Zambia and Sierra Leone and in partnership with the World Health Organization, The Africa CDC, the COP28 Presidency and many others.
+Seed currently works in Uganda, Malawi, Zambia and Sierra Leone and in partnership with the World Health Organization, the Africa CDC, the COP Presidencies and many others.

 In June 2023, Dr. Kerry was appointed the Director General 's Special Envoy for Climate Change and Health for the World Health Organization.